tegorman13/Dissertation/docs/Sections/diss_full_gfm.md

 <div id="ref-czyzVariabilityPracticeInformation2021" class="csl-entry">

 Czyż, S. H. (2021).
-Variability of Practice, Information Processing, and Decision MakingHow Much Do We Know? *Frontiers in Psychology*, *12*.
+Variability of Practice, Information Processing, and Decision Making—How Much Do We Know? *Frontiers in Psychology*, *12*.
 <https://doi.org/10.3389/fpsyg.2021.639131>

 </div>